How to choose the best Dyson

 Dyson V7 cordless vacuums

-New for Spring 2017, the V7 range bridges the gap between the two older ranges.
+Launched in Spring 2017, the V7 range bridges the gap between the two older ranges.
 You'll get some of the features found on the V8, such as the dust ejector mechanism, but not quite all the power and and specs of the V8 range.
 Battery life falls somewhere between the two, as does price.
-We'll be testing the V7 range soon with our first impressions due in May and full test results around June 2017.

 Dyson V8 cordless vacuums

-Launched in 2016, this premium range has new features including a hygenic dust-ejecting bin mechanism and a longer run-time.
+Launched in 2016, this premium range has new features including a hygienic dust-ejecting bin mechanism and a longer run-time.
 The V8 models start from £400.
 As with Dyson's standard vacuums, you get additional accessories and tools as you go up the range.

 See our cordless Dyson reviews for independent advice on which models are the best for cleaning, and easiest to use.